scifir/scifir-units/README.md

 In order to store units inside a file an initialization string should be used.
 For any purpose, when converting some of those classes to an string, the string initialization has to be always used.

+### Space

+Inside scifir-units the space can be measured with float or with length.
+Secondarily, any scalar_unit can be used as measure of space, because inside science there are modelings of imaginary spaces, where the length is not used.
+Because of that reason, all coordinates and point classes are template classes that accept floats or scalar_unit classes.

 ### Angle

 An angle object manages angles.
 It stores angles in grades, rather than in radians.
 It can be initialized to any grade between 0 and 360 (without including 360, cause this is identical to 0 in meaning), and any initialization that's not inside this range of values gets automatically converted inside it, to his equivalent value between the range.